MystenLabs/sui/doc/wallet.md

 The network configuration is stored in `network.conf` and can be used subsequently to start the network.
-A `wallet.conf` is also created to be used by the sui wallet to manage the newly created accounts.
+A `wallet.conf` is also created to be used by the Sui wallet to manage the newly created accounts.

 ### View created accounts
-The genesis process creates a configuration file `wallet.conf` for the sui wallet, the config file contains information of the accounts and the sui network, sui wallet uses the network information to communicate with the siu network authorities and create transactions using the key pairs reside in the config file.
+The genesis process creates a configuration file `wallet.conf` for the Sui wallet, the config file contains information of the accounts and the Sui network, Sui wallet uses the network information to communicate with the Sui network authorities and create transactions using the key pairs residing in the config file.

-Below is an example of `wallet.conf` showing the accounts and key pairs in the wallet configuration.
+Below is an example of `wallet.conf` showing the accounts and key pairs in the wallet configuration. (some values are omitted)
 ```json
 {
   "accounts": [